 - Dried herbs and herbal teas

-- Fruit rolls, fruit purees (without added sugar or citric acid)
+- Fruit spreads & sauces (without added sugar or citric acid)

 - Frozen food.
-(Not every crisis means a power cut.)
-And even if the power goes out, you can make a plan to start eating frozen supplies first.)
+(Not every crisis means a power cut, and even if the power goes out, you could plan to start eating the frozen products first.)

 - Berries (blueberries, raspberries, strawberries, mango, cherries, etc.)